15 Napa Valley Wedding Venues With Epic Vineyard Views

 Match venue scale to your guest experience goals.
 Intimate groups thrive in tucked-away terraces; big parties need service corridors, parking, and weather flexibility.

 For 30–80 guests, consider Auberge du Soleil, Brasswood Estate, or Harvest Inn for privacy and sunset portraits.
-For 100–180, Carneros Resort, Charles Krug, or Tre Posti balance views and operations.
-For 180+, look to The Meritage, Silverado, Stanly Ranch, or Estate Yountville with robust teams and backup plans.

 A Quick Fit Tip